 |Represents part of the process that organizes data into a standard format|

-Process mapping can make communication and understanding easier among team members, stakeholders, and customers.
-They can also serve as a testing and hypothesizing tool to determine what happens if you change the steps of a particular process.
-Flowcharts may serve as marketing tools to provide investors and customers with a reliable timeline and business plan for production.
-Maps can make process documentation more reader-friendly and spread awareness of the responsibilities of each person involved.
+Process mapping makes communication and understanding easier among team members, stakeholders, and customers.
+These visuals also serve as a testing and hypothesizing tool to determine what happens if you change the steps of a particular process.
+Aside from internal workflows, flowcharts serve as marketing tools to provide investors and customers with a reliable timeline and business plan for production.
+Maps make process documentation more reader-friendly and spread awareness of the responsibilities of each person involved.

-Use these steps to learn how to develop a process map:
+Use these steps to learn how to develop a process map for your team and its goals:

-What process do you want to illustrate?
-Choose a process that could benefit from a visual representation.
-Consider those that are underperforming, a new process you want to introduce, or one that makes a direct impact on customer satisfaction.
-Name your process, too.
-You can use this name as the title for your process map.
+First, choose what process you want to show in your diagram.
+Consider picking a process that’s underperforming, a new one you want to introduce, or one that makes a direct impact on customer satisfaction.
+During this step, pick a name for your process if it doesn’t have one already.
+You can use it as the title for your map.

 Besides interviewing team members about their experience with the process, there are other questions and methods to consider, too.
 Determine where the process starts and ends and the steps between those two points.
 Find the inputs and outputs for every step of the process and when, where, and how to complete each step before moving to the next.